brando90/brandomiranda/home.md

 # About me #

-I am a scientist and an engineer that is interested in moving the powerful and beautiful field of A.I. closer to true Artificial General Intelligence (AGI).
+I am a scientist and an engineer that is interested in moving forward the powerful and beautiful field of A.I. closer to true Artificial General Intelligence (AGI).
 I believe an important direction is understanding how to combine cognitive and neuro-inspired models, specially investigating how reasoning and learning work together.
-I also believe being able to adapt to new tasks using prior experience and using previous knowledge is crucial for AGI to occur.
-Therefore, right now I am a 2nd-year Ph.D. student working on meta-learning and machine learning (ML) for
+In addition, I also believe being able to adapt to new tasks using prior experience and knowledge is crucial for AGI to occur.
+Consequently, I decided to pursue a PhD where I am a 2nd-year Ph.D. student working on meta-learning and machine learning (ML) for
-Theorem Proving (TP).
+Theorem Proving (TP) at University of Illinois Urbana-Champaign (UIUC).

-This is my temporary page and will be updated to something better soon!
+This is my temporary page and will be updated to something cooler soon.
-Stay tuned for it and my blog too! ;)
+Stay tuned for it and check out my blog too! ;)

 ![me](/images/me.png){:class="img-responsive"}